Alphazit60/My_first_java/README.md

 # Hello world in java
-Myy first project in Java
+My first project in Java to print hello world